 Secondly, according to the GCGC 2019, it must be taken into account whether the person in question has been a member of the Supervisory Board for more than twelve years.
-In this respect, it already appears questionable whether a long period spent on a Supervisory Board is actually an indicator of a lack of independence.
-While it might well be the case that spending many years as a member of a Supervisory Board can make a person professionally blinkered to a certain extent, an initial assertion of fraternisation and thereby a lack of independence from the Executive Board cannot be justified by this alone.
+In this respect it already appears questionable whether a long period spent on a Supervisory Board is actually an indicator of a lack of independence.
 From MLP's perspective, even Supervisory Board mandates that are performed for more than 12 years still allow such members to act independently and remain impartial with regard to the Executive Board.
-Added to this is the fact that, from our perspective, such a presumption must surely also require correspondingly long continuity in terms of the composition of the Executive Board.
 Of course, it is considered good practice for members of the Supervisory Board at companies to maintain at least certain personal and professional distance from the members of the Executive Board, so that they can remain impartial in a critical situation or when reaching decisions on topics that might be considered controversial.
-However, this cannot be reliably addressed with all its nuances by legal norms or code recommendations.
-From MLP's perspective, it must instead remain in the purview of good practice at each company.
-Set against this background, MLP considers the provisions of the GCGC 2019 regarding independence to be flawed and will therefore continue to assess the independence of its Supervisory Board members using the same criteria on which this assessment has been based to date.
+MLP will therefore continue to assess the independence of its Supervisory Board members using the same criteria on which this assessment has been based to date.

 Applying these criteria, which MLP will continue to use, to the current Supervisory Board members on the shareholder side, it becomes clear that three of these Supervisory Board members should be considered independent in this sense.
 From the Company's perspective, this appears perfectly adequate.
-Set against this background, it is superfluous to disclose which of the new independence criteria stipulated by the

-GCGC 2019 individual members of the Supervisory Board at MLP SE fail to meet.
+Set against this background, it is superfluous to disclose which of the new independence criteria stipulated by the GCGC 2019 individual members of the Supervisory Board at MLP SE fail to meet.
 The same applies to the further disclosure recommended in C.9 of the GCGC 2019.

-Irrespective of this, MLP declares that it currently deviates from the above recommendations in C.1 Sentence 5, C.6, C.7, C.8, C.9, C.10 and D.4 of the GCGC 2019 and will continue to do so in the financial years 2020 and 2021, as the Supervisory Board has not approved any fixed targets for the number of independent Supervisory Board members, does not agree with the definition of independence in the GCGC 2019, has not stipulated any appropriate number of independent Supervisory Board members as defined by the GCGC 2019 and also has not provided their names, instead it considers appointments on the basis of the respective qualifications.
+Irrespective of this, MLP declares that it will deviate from above recommendations C.1 sentence 5, C.6, C.7, C.8, C.9, C.10 and D.4 of the GCGC 2019 in the financial year 2021 and will continue to do so in the financial year 2022, since the Supervisory Board has not approved any fixed targets for the number of independent Supervisory Board members, does not agree with the definition of independence in the GCGC 2019, has not stipulated any appropriate number of independent Supervisory Board members in the sense of the GCGC 2019 and also has not provided their names, instead considering appointments on the basis of the respective qualifications.